SAP on AWS

 Let Me Be (IN)Direct

-First and foremost, this only applies to what SAP called The Digital Core, which is either ERP or S/4HANA.
+This only applies to the ERP core systems of ECC of S/4HANA.
 This licensing model cannot be applied to other SAP products such as BusinessObjects or any of the cloud-based solutions like SuccessFactors.

 - Sales Order